pivotal/skenario/docs/concepts.md

 ## The concept of time

-In Skenario, simulation begins at time zero (the Epoch) and changes occur with nanosecond resolution.

 A Discrete Event Simulation (DES), as the name suggests, updates the simulation based on messages, commands, objects or some other representation of an "event" that mutates the state of the simulated world.
-In Discrete Event Simulation, time is discrete.
+In Discrete Event Simulation, time is discrete: it is divided into units that cannot be further subdivided.

 By contrast, in Systems Dynamics, time is a continuous variable.
 There are no discrete "events", rather there are "Flows" that represents rates of change.